NickDoucet/doucet-lab/research/index.md

 We develop and characterize nanobodies targeting:

-- **Human angiogenin (hANG)** – with applications in cancer biology and ribonuclease regulation
+- **Human RNases** – with applications in cancer biology and ribonuclease regulation
-- **Galectin-7 (GAL-7)** – involved in epithelial homeostasis, cancer progression and immune signaling
+- **Human Galectins** – involved in epithelial homeostasis, cancer progression and immune signaling

-Our pipeline includes phage-display nanobody discovery, NMR epitope mapping, biophysical affinity measurements, and structure-guided redesign.
+Our pipeline includes phage-display nanobody discovery with partners, NMR epitope mapping, biophysical affinity measurements, and structure-guided redesign.
 These nanobodies act as inhibitors, conformational traps, and crystallization or NMR chaperones for challenging targets.

 {% include section.html %}